Aleksander Narbutt-Łuczyński: Life

-Born in Skierniewice, he graduated from the faculty of philosophy of the Lwów University.
+Born to Michał and Maria Łuczyński in Skierniewice, then a county town in the Warsaw Governorate he graduated from the faculty of philosophy of the Lwów University.
 After that he moved to Belgium, where he graduated from the faculty of law of the University of Liège.
 After the outbreak of World War I he returned to Poland under foreign partitions and volunteered for the Polish Legions in Austria-Hungary.
 In October 1914 he was promoted to the rank of Lieutenant, and then in March of the following year - to Captain.

 After Poland regained independence in 1918 Narbutt-Łuczyński joined the newly formed Polish Army, and took part in the Polish-Bolshevik War in the rank of Major, and then Colonel (since June 1, 1919).
 After the war he remained in the army and in 1924 was promoted to brigadier general.
 He served on various command posts in the interbellum.
 During the Invasion of Poland, Narbutt-Łuczyński commanded the rear troops of the Kraków Army.
 Taken prisoner of war in Romania, he made his way to France, where he remained in the officers' reserve of the commander-in-chief.
 After the end of World War II, he settled in the United States, where he lived until his death.